 Planning is fundamental to ensure effective inventory management, especially during rush seasons time like holidays or Black Friday.
 Lack of planning can lead to other inventory problems such as inventory shortage, selling already out-of-stock products, low inventory return on investment rate, etc. All of these result in poor sales performance and fragile relationships with customers.

 Lack of automation

-Lack of automation leads to desynchronization and misinformation among your online platforms and your brick-and-mortar stores.
-If you don’t have software to help you with inventory management and manage your warehouses manually, it’s more likely for you to make mistakes as we all do at some points in life.
-Additionally, as you can’t fully control your stock yourself and no one is there to alert you when an item is low in stock, you may undergo overselling.
+Lack of automation leads to desynchronization and misinformation among your online platforms and brick-and-mortar stores.
+If you don’t have software to help you with inventory management and manage your warehouses manually, it’s more likely for you to make mistakes, as we all do at some points in life.
+Additionally, you may undergo overselling as you can’t fully control your stock yourself and no one is there to alert you when an item is low in stock.

 This problem affects your relationship with your customers more than you can expect.
 If you have both online and brick-and-mortar stores, you might have encountered this problem before: A shopper orders something on your website just as another shopper buys the last of that item in your brick-and-mortar store.
 And it seriously damages your customers’ shopping experience and their loyalty towards your brand.

 Dead stock is the stock that is as deadly as its name.
 You don’t want much of your business’s money to be wasted in warehouses, forgotten by both you and your customers.
 Additionally, you risk losing money if you can’t sell the products quickly enough, especially for season products like Christmas cards and ornaments.
 In addition, not only dead stock takes up your storage, but it can also drag down your inventory turnover ratio.

 Manage stock across multiple warehouse locations in real-time